Garnier SUPER UV Influencer Event

-In this article: how a credit-card-sized UV indicator brought sun care science to life at the Garnier SUPER UV influencer event.
+In this article: highlights from the Garnier SUPER UV influencer event, where a credit-card-sized UV indicator brought sun care science to life.

 For the launch of Garnier SUPER UV, USP Solutions developed a pocket-sized UV indicator card that turned invisible UV exposure into a visible colour change in seconds.
 The card was the centrepiece of the influencer event in Paris, giving content creators a simple, photogenic proof point they could share live with their audiences.